cy6erskunk/test-form-submit/README.md

 7. Never prompts (assuming unnamed password fields are not changed)
 8. Never prompts (assuming unnamed password fields are not changed)
 9. Never prompts (assuming unnamed password fields are not changed)
+10. Prompts when password input is non-empty (value of renamed property is used by password manager)
+11. Prompts when password input is non-empty

 ### Safari 9